miguebarbell/journal/README.md

 ## Privacy Friendly

-- It renders a random picture of a robot for your profile, with a random motivational quote with the author.
+- It renders a random picture of a robot for your profile(from dicebear.com), with a random motivational quote with the author.

 <img src="/doc/images/banner.png" alt="banner" width="500"/>

-- Your password is first hashed and then stored in the database, protection if the database is hacked or leaked.
+- Your password is first hashed with CryptoJS and then stored in the database, protection if the database is hacked or leaked.
 - It just ask for your email, we use an email parameter because it seems to be unique,

 # Usage